aishwaryaa-01/Income_Prediction/Income_Prediction.md

 * White people get to earn more than Black people.

-### Converting all Catagorical Values to Numerical Values.
+### Converting all Catagorical Values to Numerical Values:

+Converting objects to int type.

 ### Model Implementation: